eye-division/madiacharya/_installations/1-hennafest.md

 title: Hennafest
 _hide_content: true
 description_markdown: >-
-  Commissioned for Oxford Festival of the Arts and installed in an Indian tent
+  Commissioned for Oxford Festival of the Arts and installed in an Indian tent, 2017

   Materials: Found wood, found bedspring, mixed media

-  2017

   This work brings together the rich tradition of body painting with Henna which